-FIGURE 8 The maximimum (left) and mean (right) orthogonality error between the original (R) and estimated (R) rotation matrices with the SVD and CM methods (over 100 trials), against noise level. x-coordinate indicates noise is taken from a normal distribution with zero mean and standard deviation x [Colour figure can be viewed at wileyonlinelibrary.com] We note that if single precision arithmetic is used the errors are significantly higher for the SVD method, but that the CM method results are affected less.
-We also note that while we know that the SVD solution is minimising the sum of the squared differences between points, we do not know what the CM is minimising.
-We will show in future work that while the SVD appears to perform better in the noise cases considered above, the CM method appears to be more robust in cases where the initial point correspondences are unknown, so registration involves estimation of correspondences and the transformation.
-7 | CONCLUSIONS As stated in the introduction, this paper was inspired by the work of Shirokov3 who essentially gave the rotor formula in Equation 7 for restricted cases; our aim was to give a more general formulation (one that works for non-orthogonal frames and general non-degenerate signatures), and a proof that required only a knowledge of basic geometric algebra.
-We also took inspiration from the work of Sarabandi et al12 for an investigation into what the nature of the characteristic multivector sum is when the start and end vectors are not related by a rotor.
-Given any set of frame vectors $\{e_i\}$ (working in any dimension and any signature, provided no basis vector is null) and a set of frame vectors { f_i } which are related to the original frame via a rotor R, ie $f_i = Re_i \tilde{R}$, we have shown how to recover R via a closed form expression (Equation 7).
-Expressing orthogonal transformations as rotors provides us with a variety of possibilities, such as defining fractional transforms by interpolating the rotor; some illustrative examples are given for the Haar and DCT transforms.
-Finally, we note that if the $\{e_i\}$ and $\{f_i\}$ are not related by a rotor, the characteristic multivector (CM) formula still gives a rotor in the Euclidean case.
-This rotor appears to be closely related to the UV^{T} (or VU^{T}) construction obtained from the SVD; in fact, we believe that one possibility is that it is the optimal rotor obtained when minimising over the difference of all geometric objects not just points.
-We also show that if we use the CM method to obtain the 'closest' orthogonal matrix to a noisy orthogonal matrix, the CM performs similarly (in terms of Frobenius norm and orthogonality measure) to the SVD under double precision arithmetic.
-In more complex cases, for example, where we do not know point correspondences, it is likely that the CM method will be more robust.
-The hope is that now this method has been shown to work in practice and that it is very easily implementable, more ACKNOWLEDGEMENT diverse applications will be found.
+FIGURE 7 The maximimum (left) and mean (right) Frobenius norm between the original (R) and estimated (R^) rotation matrices with the SVD and CM methods (over 100 trials), against noise level. x-coordinate indicates noise is taken from a normal distribution with zero mean and standard deviation x.
+6 | CONCLUSIONS As stated in the introduction, this paper was inspired by the work of Shirikov3 who essentially gave the rotor formula in equation 6 for restricted cases - our aim was to give a more general formulation, and a proof that required only a knowledge of basic geometric algebra.
+We also took inspiration from the work of Sarabandi et al10 for an investigation into what the nature of the characteristic multivector sum is when the start and end vectors are not related by a rotor.
+Given any set of frame vectors $\{e_i\}$ (working in any dimension and any signature, provided no basis vector is null) and a set of frame vectors $\{f_i\}$ which are related to the original frame via a rotor R, ie $f_i = Re_i\tilde{R}$, we have shown how to recover R via a closed form expression (equation 6).
+Expressing orthogonal transformations as rotors provides us with a variety of possibilities, such as defining fractional transforms by interpolating the rotor - some illustrative examples are given for the Haar and DCT